openmina/openmina/README.md

 * SNARK proof generation for transactions
 * SnarkyJS support for Rust node, thanks to which you will be able to directly inject simple transactions, such as transferring Mina funds from one account to another.
 * The ability to record/replay all blocks
-* A user interface (UI) for the node.
-Through the UI, users will be able to control the node and get information about its status.

 ## How to launch: